robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-08/1/Activities/13_netadr/unsolved/readme.md

     5.  `00001010000000000000000001001100`

 2. Determine if the numeric IP addresses are public or private.
+    - Use [Acme's Server List](../Images/acmeserverlist.png) as a guide.

 3. Compare the numeric IP addresses to the Acme server list and determine which server the IPs belong to.